alephium/www/src/content/news/builders-uncut-pyreplay-3bbf082084d3/index.md

 `video: https://www.youtube.com/watch?v=iVoNJRzxLGU`

-You can also find all the talks of the Athens Builders Meetup <a href="/news/post/all-the-athens-meetup-presentations-f419195640ce" >here</a>.
+You can also find all the talks of the Athens Builders Meetup [here](/news/post/all-the-athens-meetup-presentations-f419195640ce).

 ---

-For any questions or feedback, reach out to us on [Discord](/discord) or <a href="https://t.me/alephiumgroup" >Telegram</a>, and follow <a href="https://x.com/alephium" >@alephium on Twitter</a> for the latest updates!
+For any questions or feedback, reach out to us on [Discord](/discord) or [Telegram](https://t.me/alephiumgroup), and follow [@alephium on Twitter](https://x.com/alephium) for the latest updates!